fandimeng-fm/stock_volume_predictor/README.md

 Team Members: Yanhao Dong, Ben Goldman, Xiaotian Li, Fandi Meng, Sushan Zhao

 We wish to thank DRW Holdings and the University of Chicago’s Data Science Institute for providing us the opportunity to work on this project.
-We extend our sincerest gratitude to our mentors from DRW and the University of Chicago:
+We extend our sincerest gratitude to our mentors from the University of Chicago:
 Phillip Lynch, David Uminsky, Dan Nicolae, Cole Bryant and Nick Gondek for their guidance and support.